Uninstalling Miniconda

 and.continuum

-directories from your home directory by running the following command:Consider keeping a backup of the
+directories from your home directory by running the following command:Keep your

 .condarc

-file, especially if you have custom configurations for conda and are planning on reinstalling.
+file if you have custom configurations for conda and plan to reinstall.

 -